• Skip to primary navigation

 Pro Tips:

 1. Always use the best Earl Grey tea you can find.
-See my list of the best earl grey brands at the end of this post.
+See my list of the best Earl Grey brands at the end of this post.

 2. You can replace warmed cow's milk with any nut milk.
 Nut milk adds a rich sweetness to the latte.